 Nick's Story

 Nick joined Watsi on January 18th, 2015.
-Eight years ago, Nick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nick's most recent donation traveled 6,900 miles to support Junel, a loving father and nursing aide from Philippines, to fund life-changing gallbladder surgery.
+Nine years ago, Nick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nick's most recent donation traveled 8,100 miles to support Lydia, a student from Kenya, to fund liver surgery.

 Impact